jch903/dbconvert/README.md

 sudo apt install sqlite3 pv figlet toilet lolcat
 4️⃣ Install dbconvert Globally

-Run the provided installation script:
+Run the installation script:

 chmod +x install.sh
 ./install.sh

-This copies the executable into:
+This installs the command into:

 /usr/local/bin/dbconvert

-After installation, you can run:
+After installation, run:

 dbconvert

-from anywhere on your system.
+from anywhere.

 Usage

-Simply run:

 dbconvert

 You will be prompted for: